Pilot project, sponsored by BSW Hamburg

 Traditional Business Improvement Districts (BIDs) increase the attractiveness of urban districts, but often prioritize structural-infrastructural measures and neglect social-cultural-societal issues and networking.
 Conceptually, there is often a lack of clear priorities, and the involvement of other stakeholders remains low, although these are crucial for neighborhood development.

 As part of the pilot project, we supported the work of the Colonnaden e.
-V. association and, in addition to the BID work, provided impetus for holistic neighborhood development.
-In particular, formats such as plant sponsorships, the Advent calendar and the joint organization of the Mediterranean Night promoted networking and identification of the tradespeople with the neighbourhood – and thus the neighbourhood community.
-We supported this through targeted stakeholder management (including increased and regular contact with tradespeople).
+V. consortium and, in addition to the BID’s efforts, provided impetus for holistic neighborhood development.
+Initiatives such as the plant sponsorship program, the Advent calendar, and the joint organization of the Mediterranean Night in particular fostered networking and helped business owners identify with the neighborhood. – and, by extension, the neighborhood community.
+We supported this through targeted stakeholder management (including increased and regular contact with local business owners).

 Eat, drink and make plans – at the neighborhood picnic Mediterranean night under the arcades of the Colonnades